graezykev/ts-eslint-standard-js/steps.md

 };
 ```

-There is some error in the editor.
+There are some errors visible in the editor.

 ![ts eslint standard js](images/image.png)

-That's because `JSX` syntax is not allowed yet in TypeScript configuration, edit `tsconfig.json`:
+That's because JSX syntax is not allowed yet in TypeScript configuration.

+Edit `tsconfig.json` to enable it:

 ```diff
 -    // "jsx": "preserve",                                /* Specify what JSX code is generated. */